OMNIALowCode/omniadocs/docs/pages/omnia3/Authorization/omnia3_authorizationmanagement.md

 By default, Omnia Platform has one role, named *Administration*.
 This role cannot be removed and it has, by default, associated the user identified on platform setup as the *Platform Administrator*.
 Other users can be added to this *Role*.

-Additionally, when a tenant is created, two new roles are automatically created:
+Additionally, when a tenant is created, three new roles are automatically created:

 - Administration[TenantCode]: administration role for the tenant.
 The user responsible for the tenant creation is automatically added to this role.
 Users with this role can access the Modeling area.
 - Users[TenantCode]: general users role for the tenant.
 Other tenant users should be added to this role, so that they have access to the tenant.
+- Connector[TenantCode]: connector users role for the tenant.
+The users associated with all Connectors used on the tenant must be associated to this role.

 If needed, new Roles can be created to grant a set of policies to a group of users.